 Looking for more healthy, Paleo friendly cookie bar recipes?
 Well, look no further!
 Here are some reader favorites from my site:

-These Magic Cookie Bars are Paleo, Vegan and have 7 layers.
-With an almond flour shortbread crust, layers of nuts, coconut, chocolate and a dairy free caramel topping, these bars are hard to resist!
+These gluten free magic cookie bars are paleo, vegan and have 7 magical layers.
+They consist of an almond flour shortbread crust topped with layers of nuts, coconut, dark chocolate and are finished with a maple caramel sauce.

 - 1 + ½ cup blanched almond flour (170g)